Auxlanger/Nuda/README.md

 - As a thought experiment, another auxlang was imagined, also intended to be accessible to speakers of English and to speakers of Chinese, but which used neither English vocabulary nor Chinese vocabulary.
 Its vocabulary would be entirely *a priori* and would be designed to be reasonably mnemonic to assist its memorization.
 Such an auxlang would not need to inherit any difficulties from either English or Chinese with respect to idioms, grammar, word formation, pronunciation, phonotactics and spelling but could instead be designed to be internally consistent.
 For example, it could have exceedingly easy pronunciation, phonotactics and spelling, unconstrained by any need to be capable of importing words from Chinese or English.
 In theory, if such a language were designed well enough to be fun and practical to use at least for some limited purposes, it could prosper because it could truly be easier than natural languages for those limited purposes.
 This thought experiment demonstrated the advantages of *a priori* vocabulary.

 - It is possible that these conclusions are incorrect.
 If that is the case then happily some *a posteriori* auxlangs might become more successful in future.
 However, Robert Winter has chosen to focus his efforts on *a priori* auxlangs for the reasons given above.
-Therefore, other than proper nouns or when quoting foreign languages, Nuda vocabulary is entirely *a priori*.

 ---